mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 against the configured Certificate Authority.
 If you are using self-signed certificates, set `ssl_verify_peer_certificate=false`.

+### `ssl_verify_peer_host`

+Peer host verification.
+This parameter takes a boolean value and is enabled by default.

+When this feature is enabled, the peer hostname or IP is verified against the certificate that is sent by the peer.

 ### `ssl_crl`

 A string giving a file path that identifies an existing readable file.
 The file